Tag: Production Planning

 4 Reasons Indie Films Fail: Lessons from Real Productions

 Indie filmmaking can be thrilling, but it’s also stacked with perils.
 Most indie films never recoup their budgets.
 From misaligned audience targeting to distribution breakdowns, let’s dig into five real-world reasons behind indie failures and extract lessons Garvescope filmmakers can apply.
-Table of Contents 1.
-Audience Misjudgment and Oversaturation 2.
-Distribution and Market Pressure 3.
+1. Audience Misjudgment and Oversaturation Filmmaker Phil Cooke highlights that many indie projects falter…

 How to Save Money on Film Equipment Rentals Without Compromising Quality